Genealogy of the extremal process of the branching random walk: Introduction

-The convergence of the extremal process with genealogical informations can then be used to obtain simple proofs for a number of results.
-In Section~\ref{sec:applications}, we use it to study the convergence in distribution of the so-called supercritical Gibbs measure of the branching random walk, as observed in \cite{BRV12}.
-We also use it to prove a conjecture of Derrida and Spohn on the asymptotic behaviour of the so-called overlap of the branching random walk.
-More precisely, given $\beta>1$, we select two particles $u,v$ at time $n$ at random with probability proportional to $e^{-\beta (V(u)+V(v))}$.
-We prove that conditionally on the branching random walk, the law of the age of their most recent common ancestor will converge, as $n \to \infty$, toward a random probability measure $(1-\pi_\beta)\delta_0 + \pi_\beta \delta_1$, where $\pi_\beta$ is a random variable whose law depends on $\beta$.
+We use here the convergence of the extremal process with genealogical informations to obtain simple proofs for a few additional results.
+We study the weak convergence of the so-called supercritical Gibbs measure of the branching random walk, as obtained in \cite{BRV12}.
+We also prove a conjecture of Derrida and Spohn on the asymptotic behavior of the so-called overlap of the branching random walk.
+More precisely, conditionally on the branching random walk $(\T,V)$ we select two particles $u^{(n)}$, $v^{(n)}$ at the $n$th generation with probability proportional to $e^{-\beta (V(u) + V(v))}$, and denote by $\omega_{n,\beta}$ the law of the age of their most recent common ancestors, rescaled by a factor $n$.
+We prove that $(\omega_{n,\beta})$ converges, as $n \to \infty$ toward the probability measure $(1-\pi_\beta)\delta_0 + \pi_\beta \delta_1$, where $\pi_\beta$ is a random variable whose law depend on $\beta$.

-In Section \ref{sec:decoration}, we obtain another application of the enriched convergence of the extremal process: we obtain a description of the law $\calD$ of the decoration of this process as the limit of the position of close relatives of the minimal displacement at time $n$.
-This result mimics the one proved in \cite{ABBS13} for the branching Brownian motion.
-We expect a result similar to \cite{ABK13} would also holds, i.e. the law $\calD$ could be obtained as the limit in distribution of the extremal process conditioned on having a very small minimum.
+As an other application of the convergence of the enriched extremal process, we finally obtain a description of the law $\calD$ of the decoration of this process as the limit of the position of close relatives of the minimal displacement at time $n$.
+This result mimics the one proved in \cite{ABBS13} for the decoration of the branching Brownian motion.
+We expect a result similar to \cite{ABK13} would also holds, i.e. that the law $\calD$ could be obtained as the limit in distribution of the extremal process conditioned on having a very small minimum.

-Similar results have been recently obtained by Biskup and Louidor \cite{BiL} for the 2 dimensional Gaussian free field, and by Bovier and Hartung \cite{BoH} for the branching Brownian motion.
-The technique of enriching the extremal process of a log-correlated field with additional data seems promising, as it allows, without any technical estimate, to extend already known results.
-For example, using this method, one could obtain the convergence of the measure of rescaled trajectories of particles selected according to the Gibbs measure toward a mixture of excursions, as conjectured in \cite{CMM}.

-In the next section, we precise the encoding of the branching random walk, and use it to define the so-called critical measure : a measure on the boundary of the tree of the branching random walk whose distribution is related to the derivative martingale.
+\paragraph*{Outline.} In the next section, we precise the encoding of the branching random walk, and use it to define the so-called critical measure: a measure on the boundary of the tree $\T$ of the branching random walk, whose distribution is related to the derivative martingale.
+We prove in Section~\ref{sec:cv} the convergence of the enriched extremal process.
+In Section~\ref{sec:applications}, we use this enriched convergence to prove the weak convergence of the supercritical Gibbs measure and the Derrida--Spohn conjecture.
+The expression of the law of the decoration $\calD$ as the position of close relatives of the minimal displacement at time $n$ is obtained in Section~\ref{sec:decoration}.